shreya-cn/autodev.ai/autodoc-ai-mcp-server/README.md

-# AutoDoc.ai MCP Server
+# AutoDev.ai MCP Server

 ## Overview

-The AutoDoc.ai MCP (Model Context Protocol) Server is a powerful tool designed to automate the generation of documentation for microservices.
+The AutoDev.ai MCP (Model Context Protocol) Server is a powerful tool designed to automate the generation of documentation for microservices.
 It leverages OpenAI's GPT models to create AI-enhanced documentation and integrates with Jira for release notes generation.
 The server is built using TypeScript and provides a robust framework for managing documentation workflows.

 ---